 “Make me come,” Orien whines, no longer caring how ill-composed he sounds.
 “Please.”

 “There’s no need to beg.”
-The nest trappings rustle as Cole repositions himself, and Orien draws in an anxious breath when Cole adds, “Though I do enjoy how sweet and desperate you sound when you do.”
+The nest trappings rustle as Cole repositions himself, and Orien draws in an anxious breath when he adds, “Though I do enjoy how sweet and desperate you sound when you do.”

 Two fingers slip inside Orien again, and Cole uses his other hand to stroke his cock.
 His motions are calculated, working in perfect tandem, and Orien can do nothing but squirm and groan as Cole fucks him.
-His wings quiver and flap overhead, raining down a few loosened feathers, as he unfolds his arms and braces them against the side of the nest.
+His wings quiver and flap overhead, raining down a few loosened feathers as he unfolds his arms and braces them against the side of the nest.

 Panting, Orien uses the nest edge for leverage, rocking against Orien’s thick fingers and aiding the stroke on his cock.
 But after a few moments, he lets out a short, exasperated cry when his climax proves evasive.